scipy-conference/scipy-conference/manual/committees/program_committee.rst

 The Conference Abstract Selection Process
 -----------------------------------------

-Conference abstracts are scored by the reviewers with criteria on a 1-10 sscale.
+Conference abstracts are scored by the reviewers with criteria on a 1-10 scale.
 The abstracts are ranked by an overall score created by combining the normalized, weighted scores from all reviewers.
 After the mini-symposium chairs have selected the submissions they would like to use in their session, the talk schedule is filled